suzannejmatthews/aosk/chapter2.md

 network, they can then run the packet sniffer and your information will be lost.
 So what do we do?
 The answer is to use encryption whenever possible!

-(add script kitty comic about how we know when encryption is on!)

 Encryption algorithms are based on really hard computer science problems that will take an incredibly long time to brute force.
 Consequently, this is considered the only truly “safe” way to transmit packets.
 Banks, online